mlswg/mls-protocol/draft-ietf-mls-protocol.md

 init_secret = context.export("MLS 1.0 external init secret", KDF.Nh)
 ~~~~~

-In both cases, the `info` input to HPKE is set to the GroupKeyPackage for the
+In both cases, the `info` input to HPKE is set to the PublicGroupState for the
 previous epoch, encoded using the TLS serialization.

 ## Pre-Shared Keys